pxp888/passcodes/README.md

 ## Database Structure
 The database is PostgreSQL, which is a relational database.
 The database has two tables, one for users, and one for login records.
-Database requirements for this application are relatively simple, so the database structure is also simple.
+Database requirements for this application are relatively simple, and the database structure is also simple.

+__Table Structure__

 |passcodes|users
 |-|-|